 Living Positive Victoria

-For the last 3 years, Mokosh was proud to be part of Living Positive Victoria's Christmas hamper appeal which supports people living with HIV, which donated 90 hampers this year.
-Each year we have donated bars of our organic soap bar for the hampers.
+For 3 years, Mokosh was proud to be part of Living Positive Victoria's Christmas hamper appeal which supports people living with HIV, which donated 90 hampers this year.
+Each year we donated bars of our organic soap bar for the hampers.

 Living Positive Victoria

 Mokosh is proud to have been a Green Partner sponsor to The Orangutan Project (TOP) the 3 years from 2013-2015.

 We chose The Orangutan Project because they support conservation of orangutans by helping protect rainforest, and by supporting rehabilitation and reintroduction of displaced orangutans to the wild, working in partnership with local communities.

 Their activities have flow-on effects which help protect other critically endangered species, such as the Sumatran tiger, elephant and rhino, as well as indigenous communities.

 Protection of rainforest is a vital part of the work carried out by helping prevent illegal logging, land clearing and wildlife crime on Borneo and Sumatra.